-McLean, who owns three rental properties, spent $18,000 two years ago converting a workshop behind his house into a rental house.
+McLean, who owns three rental properties, spent $18,000 converting a workshop behind his house into a rental house.

-It generates $1,000 in income each month, which pays the note on his entire property.
+It generated $1,000 in income each month, which paid the note on his entire property.

 "It's an ideal way to supplement my income," he says.

 Another big plus of income-producing properties is that the Internal Revenue Service lets you depreciate the building portion of your property (minus the land) over 27.5 years, which means much of your cash flow will be tax-deferred, Pietrowski says.

 "You'll have to recapture that depreciation when you sell, but if you never sell it and you own the property when you die, all that depreciation goes away," she says.
 "Your heirs don't have to pay it."